Equiresidual algebraic geometry I: The affine theory: The equiresidual Nullstellensatz and its affine consequences

-\begin{defi} i) The \emph{algebraic signature of $k$} is the set $\ms D$ of all polynomials in finitely many variables over $k$ which have no zero rational in $k$.\\ ii) If $A$ is a $k$-algebra, we note $M_A$ the multiplicative subset of all $D(\ov a)$ for $D\in \ms D$ and $\ov a\in A$, and we call $A_M:=A_{M_A}$ the \emph{canonical localisation of $A$}. \end{defi} \begin{rem} i) The algebraic signature is an analogue of McKenna's \og determining sets" (\cite{MK}, Theorem 2).
-As with normic forms, both notions have a common natural generalisation using positive logic (see \cite{PAG1} again).\\ ii) If $k$ is algebraically closed, then $\ms D=k^\xx$, so for every $k$-algebra $A$, we have $M_A\cong k^\xx$ and $A\cong A_M$. \end{rem}
+\begin{defi} i) The \emph{algebraic signature of $k$} is the set $\ms D$ of all polynomials in finitely many variables over $k$ which have no zero rational in $k$.\\ ii) If $A$ is a $k$-algebra, we note $M_A$ the multiplicative subset of all $D(\ov a)$ for $D\in \ms D$ and $\ov a\in A$, and we call $A_M:=A_{M_A}$ the \emph{canonical localisation of $A$}. \end{defi} \begin{rem} i) The algebraic signature is (only) an analogue of McKenna's \og determining sets" (\cite{MK}, Theorem 2).
+As with normic forms, both notions have a common natural generalisation using positive logic (see Remark \ref{REMNORM}).\\ ii) If $k$ is algebraically closed, then $\ms D=k^\xx$, so for every $k$-algebra $A$, we have $M_A\cong k^\xx$ and $A\cong A_M$.\\ iii) Of course, in general $A_M$ is different from $A$.
+For instance, if $k=\RR$ and $A=\RR[X]$ then $X^2+1$ is invertible in $A_M$ but not in $A$. \end{rem}